xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 Immediately, this does not look right, and for multiple reasons.
 Assuming a default Proxmox network configuration, each VM should be assigned an address directly from the ISP gateway device within your home. `169.254.x.x` type addresses are **link-local** addresses.
 When DHCP fails, or is absent, machine's automatically configure themselves with an address with this network prefix in an attempt to secure communications.
 It's basically a reserved network segment strictly for machines which were not assigned an IP address.

-This insinuates a failure of sorts has occurred.
+This insinuates a failure of some sort has occurred.
 However, when viewing the network information for one of the VMs in the Proxmox GUI, we can see that is not the case.

 ![[netinfo.png]]

 `terraform-windows-2025-0` was assigned a valid address of `192.168.0.105`.
 So, what's the issue here?
-The server takes too long to boot and be assigned an address.
-The provider's implementation for waiting network information is a bit brittle for our purposes.
-It is fully willing to return the first address reported as long as its not the loopback address.

-This may be due to my gateway taking an unexpectedly long time to assign an address to the VMs or it could also be the the Window's implementation of the QEMU guest agent which takes too long as the service seems to restart itself after being active for a bit.
-Perhaps it is an issue with the `bpg/proxmox` provider's implementation is wholly to blame.
+This may be due to my gateway taking an unexpectedly long time to assign an address to the VMs.
+It could be that the implementation of the QEMU guest agent on Windows takes too long to share its IP, as the service seems to restart itself after being active for a bit before reporting.
+Perhaps the `bpg/proxmox` provider's implementation is wholly to blame.
 Either way, going down the rabbit hole of troubleshooting this issue could quickly turn into its own post.
-Thankfully, is an alternative.
+Thankfully, there is an alternative.

 Terraform does provide the spackle which can be used to fill in the cracks of your automation pipeline.
 This comes in the form of provisioners.
 They allow an admin to execute arbitrary code locally, remotely, or place files.
 We'll be using the `local-exec` provisioner.
 Their use is heavily discouraged as they exist outside of Terraform's scope of management.
 Once again, to quote the [documentation](https://developer.hashicorp.com/terraform/language/resources/provisioners/syntax):